Updated: Apr 28

 The recipe below is inspired by two baking queens - Julia Child and Bravetart (Stella Parks and her glossy and fudgy brownies).
 It merges both approaches and gives a brownie which, when baked, is soft, chocolatey, rich but delicate.
 Then sets into most delicious gooey and fudgy brownie.
 Rye flour mixed with Dutch Cocoa brings out stronger and rich chocolate flavour.
 Spices, vanilla and lemon zest bring a lovely flavour twist to these rich brownies.

 Make sure to get good quality chocolate (we are using Lindt).
 Beat eggs (weighed correctly) with sugar for 5-6 minutes - adding 1-2 Tablespoons of sugar at a time, beating sugar well in-between each addition (take it nice and slow).
 This will give you fluffy brownie base (and guarantee fudgy rather than pasty flavour).
 Adjust temperature of your oven (especially if you have fan forced oven - all directions are in the recipe below).
-Bake for 25 minutes.
-You can cut baking time to about 23 minutes if you want to serve brownies immediately (warm) with melted chocolate in the centre.
-In our house, these brownies disappear in the first few hours.
+Bake for 25-30 minutes.
+If you decide to bake for full 30 minutes - prepare a bigger tray full of ice cold water and place hot brownie tray in it.
+By doing this you will cool down the batter quickly and make sure the centre is still fudgy.

-If you want brownies to be thicker - bake in a smaller pan (20cmx20cm) and extend baking time by about 8-10 minutes.
+If you want brownies to be thicker - bake in a smaller pan (20cmx20cm) and extend baking time by about 10 minutes (35-40min).
+Ice cold bath after baking works great here too!

 These Blackout Brownies, when baked, are soft, chocolatey, fudgy and delicate, with thin crisp skin on the outside and edges.
 After 12 hours these set into most delicious rich fudge brownies.
 You will get stronger taste of spices from day 2 onwards (if you opt to use them).
 This is a little brownie heaven!